 |Westerra Credit Union||Free||N/A|

-Recently, my children saved up a bunch of coins.
-I promised them we’d take the jar and cash it in and I made good on that promise this week.
+A few years back, my children saved up a bunch of coins.
+I promised them we’d take the jar and cash it in.

 My son guessed the whole jar would add up to $56.33.
 I guessed it would be somewhere in the $39 range, and my daughter guessed it would be $100.

 Whatever it was, I knew we wanted the cash — not a gift card with the value of our money loaded on it.
-I mention that option because it comes with a special consideration that we’ll discuss in a moment.
+I’ll discuss that option later in this article.

-But first, we had to track down a free coin-counting machine.
-My first thought was to check my local grocery store because I knew they had what looked at a quick glance to be a no-fee Coinstar alternative.
+So my kids and I started the hunt for a free coin-counting machine.
+My first thought was to check my local grocery store because I knew it had what looked, at a quick glance, to be a no-fee Coinstar alternative.

 Look to Your Credit Union for Free Coinstar Alternatives

 After the grocery store, my next thought was to check the credit union down the street.
-I knew they had a machine, too.
+I knew it had a machine, too.

-In keeping with the credit union ethos of putting the customer first, I was pleased to see they would count the coins for free as a courtesy to members.
-Meanwhile, non-members would be subjected to a 10% fee.
-Ouch!
+In keeping with the credit union ethos of putting the customer first, I was pleased to see it had a machine that would count the coins, and the service was free as a courtesy to members.
+(Non-members have to pay a 10% fee.
+Ouch!)

 Fortunately, we are members of the credit union.
 So we started the process of loading our coins into the machine…

-After the machine spit out the rejects — which included a couple of half-eaten pennies and no less than four Chuck E. Cheese’s tokens — we finally had a tally.
+After the machine spit out the rejects — which included a couple of half-eaten pennies and no fewer than four Chuck E. Cheese’s tokens — we finally had a tally.